-The book has also sparked a television series where Kondo is invited into people’s homes to help them sort through their “stuff.”
-Much of that stuff involves clothing.
+The book also sparked a television series where Kondo was invited into people’s homes to help them sort through their “stuff.”
+Much of that stuff involved clothing.

 The first thing she recommends is to take all of your clothing – and I mean everything – out of your closet, drawers, shelves, anywhere it is taking up precious real estate, and put it all in one big pile.

 It’s a revelation.
 Most of us have no idea how much we have, let alone what we have, until we see it all piled up.
 It can also be somewhat embarrassing.

 For someone like Kondo, who comes from a tightly packed island like Japan, closet space and ownership of things comes at a steep price.
 Each thing demands careful consideration.

 What impressed me about her is the deep and genuine respect she pays, both to the actual home itself, and to the sensitivities of the inhabitants.
 She never says, for example, “Puh-leeze, get rid of THAT!”

 No, she is very soft spoken and gentle, because frankly, letting go of things brings up a lot of emotions: loss, grief, memories we’d rather not revisit, happy ones we’d rather not let go.